StaymanHou/problem_solving_algorithm/1_overview.md

 ### Scenario A. Implement a Relatively Simple and Standalone Piece of Code

 > As a developer you are tasked to implement a portion of the payment module of a self-serve advertising system (think about something like Google Ads where users can place orders to launch their ad campaign on Google's platform).
 Suppose that each user has 3 balances, namely gift balance, debit balance, and credit balance (with a credit limit).
 Gift balance holds the dollar amount of the promos a user has claimed, such as new user coupons, or seasonal stuff (think about using a gift card).
 Debit balance holds the amount of money a user has deposited to the system which then he/she can spend towards campaign purchases (think about using a debit card).
 Credit balance holds the amount of credits used towards campaign purchases where the due amount would need to be paid in a certain amount of time (think about using a credit card).
 The portion you are going to implement.
-Given the total amount of a requested campaign purchase (e.g. $1,000) and the current balances of the user (e.g. $100 gift, $500 debit, $0/$2,000), throw an error if the balances are not enough to make the purchase, otherwise, return the amounts need to be charged from each balance (e.g. $100 from gift balance, $500 from debit balance, $400 from credit balance).
+Given the total amount of a requested campaign purchase (e.g. $1,000) and the current balances of the user (e.g. $100 gift, $500 debit, $0/$2,000 credit), throw an error if the balances are not enough to make the purchase, otherwise, return the amounts need to be charged from each balance (e.g. $100 from gift balance, $500 from debit balance, $400 from credit balance).

 ### Scenario B. Add or Change a Feature to a Website That You May or May Not Be Familiar with